-AGE Inc. is a national not-for-profit social enterprise committed to enhancing the care of older adults through dementia education products and services, with profits reinvested to further advance our social mission.
+AGE Inc. is a national non-funded not-for-profit social enterprise committed to enhancing the care of older adults through dementia-care education products and services, with profits reinvested to further advance our social mission.

 - Dementia is the most common type of neurodegenerative disorder.1

-- The number of people living with dementia worldwide is currently estimated at 47.5 million and is projected to increase to 75.6 million by 2030* 2
+- The number of people living with dementia worldwide is currently estimated at 55 million, with more than 10 million more people diagnosed with the disease every year.

 Canada’s Aging Population

 According to all selected scenarios3

 - In Canada, by 2036, the number of seniors will be more than double the number observed in 2009 and would vary between 9.9 and 10.9 million persons.
 By 2061, their number would vary between 11.9 and 15.0 million.

 - The number of people aged 65 years now surpasses the number of children aged less than 14 years.